intelsdi-x/snap-demo-idf/README.md

 Welcome!
-The IDF Snap Lab instructions have been updated to allow anyone to follow along with a VM.
-However some exercises might no behave correctly unless you have an Intel Skylake processor running Ubuntu 16.04.
+The IDF Snap Lab instructions have been updated to allow anyone to follow along the "Using Snap" exercises with docker and docker-compose.
+The Kubernetes exercise requires vagrant and virtualbox.

 ## Labs

 The lab will go through each section below:

 ### Using Snap
 Documentation is available under `using-snap`.